APRIL 2020 UPDATE: We are not currently accepting guest submissions for the Vidyard Blog.

 - Include examples, metrics (with their sources), and quotes to support your post

-- Include relevant SEO keywords throughout your post in a natural way
+- Include relevant keywords throughout your post in a natural way and optimize for SEO

 - Link back to and clearly explain where you got data, metrics, quotes, and media

 Finally, at the end of the day, a successful blog post needs to tell a good story.
 What is most important to us is engaging our audience and helping them do more with video across their business.

 There are some things we, unfortunately, will not be able to publish: